Monday, March 27, 2017

-When arguments for the existence of God are made, we are making inferences from the best observations gathered by science and from the principles of elementary logic to substantiate our beliefs.
-All of our collected evidences point to the existence of an external, greater reality.
-These logical proofs for the existence of God point beyond the scope of the natural world.
+When arguments for the existence of God are made, we are making inferences from the best observations gathered by science and from principles of elementary logic to substantiate our beliefs.
+More specifically, all of our collected evidences point to the existence of an external, greater reality.
+Philosophical proofs for the existence of God point beyond the scope of the natural world.
+It is not all that exists.
 If the premises of such arguments are true, then their conclusions automatically follow.
 It does not matter how people feel or react to the validity of presented deductive arguments.

-A true scientist must be open to the possibility of many things, for they are supposed to dedicate their lives to seeking answers.
+A true scientist must be open to the possibility of many things, for they dedicate their lives to seeking answers.
+Scientists are to be focused on truth.
 Scientists are supposed to be about evidence.
 Those who reject the existence of God are very biased indeed.
-Science is about the study of the natural world, not searching for naturalistic explanations which rule out the supernatural.
+Science is about the study of the natural world, not searching for naturalistic explanations with the intent of ruling out the supernatural.
 The fact that science has discovered answers to a number of complicated questions does not mean that it alone is sufficient to unravel every difficult question of life.

 No comments: